Top results

 If you need other ways to punish those that misbehave, here are some people with a few ideas:

-• Learning Spy deploys an approach which involves gradually releasing students until the right person can be identified and dealt with.
+• Learning Spy deploys an approach which involves gradually releasing students until you can identify the right person and deal with them.

 • Larry Ferlazzo, in The Happy School, advocates a gentle approach that happens more discreetly than the public display of anger and disappointment in front of the whole class that often takes place.

-• Playworks advocates 6 ways teachers can build a collaborative contract with their students so collective punishment, such as withholding break-time, doesn’t have to be an option.
+• Playworks suggests six ways teachers can build a collaborative contract with their students so collective punishment, such as withholding break time, doesn’t have to be an option.

-There is a Spanish teacher at my kids’ school who commands respect from all students, and who we often hear about over the dinner table.
+There is a Spanish teacher at my kids’ school who commands respect from all students.
+We often hear about them over the dinner table.

 This teacher seems to know a key fact about each student and uses it to draw out of them a level of engagement and concentration that is stunning.

 One boy can’t sit still and often loses concentration.
 He is a great artist.
-The teacher asks him to summarise the key points of the lesson in a series of drawings which can be distributed to the other students at the end of the lesson to complement their own notes.
+The teacher asks him to summarise the key points of the lesson in a series of drawings.
+The teacher shares these with other students at the end of the lesson to complement their own notes.

 He is riveted and gets stuck in.
 His own understanding has increased and he is proving to be a great student where, in other classes, he is disruptive and disengaged.

-One student always shouts out inane things that cross his mind, and sometimes he shouts answers to questions without permission, and over the top of other students who have been given permission to speak.
+One student always shouts out inane things that cross his mind.
+Sometimes he shouts answers to questions without permission, and over the top of other students who the teacher has invited to speak.

 They want to get things right because it’s hilarious making him interact with them.
 He is bristling with concentration, not wanting to miss an opportunity to shout out.